 - 3D printer software price: Free!

-Ultimaker Cura, the 3D printer software developed by the Dutch 3D printer manufacturer, is the most popular 3D printing software out there.
-It’s free and open source, and is designed to be able to integrate with 3D CAD software tools like SolidWorks and Autodesk Inventor for an easier workflow.
+Developed by Dutch 3D printer manufacturer Ultimaker, Cura is the most popular 3D slicing software out there.
+This 3D slicer is a free open source software, and is designed to be able to integrate with 3D CAD software tools like SolidWorks and Autodesk Inventor for easier cross platform workflow.

-Since it’s made by Ultimaker, Cura is the perfect 3D slicer for those who have an Ultimaker printer, though it features settings for many other printers too.
-It also has a set of recommended settings for beginners, so those without much experience will still find it usable.
+Since it’s made by Ultimaker, Cura is perfect for Ultimaker 3D printer owners, as well as featuring specialized settings for dozens of other printers too.
+It also has recommended settings for beginners, so those without much experience will still find it usable.
 Beyond this, a number of advanced settings for supports and infills make Cura a viable 3D printer slicer for advanced users, too.

 - We also have a guide to the best open source 3D printers.